MatrixEditor/caterpillar/README.md

 > [!WARNING]
-> This project is stell in beta/testing phase.
+> This project is still in beta/testing phase.
 Expect bugs, naming changes and errors while using this
 > library.

 Caterpillar is a Python 3.12+ library to pack and unpack structurized binary data.
 It